See: www.doi.org/10.1016/j.ejso.2018.06.013 (advance publications July 2018)

 Age + a FIT-test + a blood test can identify individuals in risk of colon cancer

-—who would bee missed in bowel screening based on a Fit-test, alone—
+—who would bee missed in a bowel screening based on a Fit-test, alone—

-a biomarker-test based on blood and the person’s age with great accuracy will identify subjects with colon cancer or adenomas.
+a biomarker-test based on blood with great accuracy will identify subjects with colon cancer or adenomas.

 A result validation: